 In all multi-day trips breakfast & dinner is included in the price.
 Lunch is the only meal that needs to be paid separately (around 10 – 15€ per day).
 Breakfast and dinner are part of the half-board lodging option at each hotel.
 Each day includes a lunch stop at a specially selected local restaurant, serving local home made food, friendly atmosphere and range of foods characteristic for the area.
 Other lunch option is buying food in the grocery store.
 We kindly ask our guests to report any special nutritional requirements in advance (vegetarians, gluten free …) so we can notify the hotels and restaurants accordingly.

 What kind of bike do I need?

-The best bike for our trips is a good all mountain or enduro bike with at least 120 mm of travel.
-The bike should not weigh more than 16 kilos as there is quite a bit of uphill riding.
+The best bike for our trips is a good all mountain, enduro or XC bike with at least 120 mm of travel.
+For E bike tours we recomend E mountain bike with at least 400 Wh battery.
+The bike should not weigh more than 14 kilos (E bikes are exluded) as there is quite a bit of uphill riding.
 Hardtails are always an option, provided your knees and back can take the punishment.

 Can I Rent a bike?

 Sure!
-We have a number of Mondraker and Trek bikes available for rent.
-For a full list of bikes, sizes and pricing contact us at firstname.lastname@example.org.
+We have a number of DeVinci, Mondraker , Trek, KTM and Fuji mountain, road, gravel and Electric bikes available for rent.
+For a full list of bikes, sizes and pricing contact us at email@example.com.
 Bikes can be reserved upon booking to eliminate any chance of not having a bike ready and waiting for you when you arrive.
-Check out our bike rental options and prices: 2017rental_link

 What spare parts for my bike should I bring?